stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Two-Stage Invocation

-When enumerating the physical devices we first came across API methods that are invoked __twice__ to retrieve an array from Vulkan.
+When enumerating the physical devices we first came across API methods that are invoked __twice__ to retrieve data from Vulkan (usually an array of structures or pointer handles).

 The process is generally:

-1. Invoke an API method with an integer-by-reference value to determine the length of the array (the array argument is `null`).
+1. Invoke an API method with an integer-by-reference _count_ to determine the size of the results (the data argument is `null`).

-2. Allocate the array accordingly.
+2. Allocate the data or array accordingly.

-3. Invoke again to populate the empty array.
+3. Invoke again passing both the count and the allocated object to populate the returned results.

 This is a common pattern across the Vulkan API which we refer to as _two-stage invocation_.